FasterSpeeding/Yuyo/docs/usage/components.md

     entities from the current guild.
 Only text menus working properly in DM channels.

+Each select menu takes up a whole row.

 ### Declaring Components

+When adding sub-components to a select menu, they'll either be appended to the last row or they'll be added to a new row if the new entry wouldn't fit in the last row.

+A message can only have up to 5 component rows on it.

 There's several different ways to declare components using Yuyo: